 Check out this example of the weekly newsletter from Pocket.
 They contain the best stories from around the world.
 The newsletter has a three-fold benefits.

 - First and foremost, it offers real value to the users.
 The articles shared are truly remarkable and expands one’s horizons.

 - Next, it generates revenue from the sponsored ads.
-The ads are very carefully placed.
-They’re blended in with the newsletter content so that the reader actually reads the ad’s content.
+It places the ads in a careful manner.
+It blend with the newsletter content so that the reader actually reads the ad’s content.